DaveCrown/vmware-kb79248/README.md

 | `-e "sso_domain=<blah>` | target only one SSO domain, as defined in `vcenters.ini` |

 ### Ansible Tower
-To use the play in Tower, create a vcenter credental with a username of `administrator@vsphere.local` and the password.
+To use the play in Tower, create a vcenter credential with a username of `administrator@vsphere.local` and the password.
 Attach the credential to the job template as normally.
 You will also need you SSH credentials attached as well.
 Tower will unpack the encrypted value from the data, and the password into `VMWARE_PASSWORD` env variable.

 ## Reference
 [vmware kb 79248](https://kb.vmware.com/s/article/79248)